 Understanding Correct Disclosure of Foreign Ties

-The NIH expects any support in research or salary from an institution (Federal, non-Federal, commercial, or academic) other than the faculty's primary employer to be listed on the "Other Support" document included in NIH proposals and progress reports.
+The NIH expects any support in research or salary from an institution (Federal, non-Federal, commercial, or academic) made available to senior/key personnel to be listed on the "Other Support" document included in NIH proposals and progress reports.
 This includes:

-For further information, please refer to NIH notice NOT-OD-19-114 or the NIH's guidance on Other Support or contact the grants management specialist assigned to the opportunity (contact information can be found in Section IV of the RFA).
+For further information, please refer to NIH notice NOT-OD-19-114, NOT-OD-21-073 or the NIH's guidance on Other Support or contact the grants management specialist assigned to the opportunity (contact information can be found in Section IV of the RFA).

 If a significant portion of the project will be conducted outside of the US then there may be a foreign component.
 This may include collaborations with investigators at a foreign site that are anticipated to result in co-authorship, use of facilities or instrumentation at a foreign site, or receipt of financial support or resources from a foreign entity.
 Foreign Components must be disclosed as part of the NIH application process, but if a foreign component needs to be added during the middle of the grant, PIs must obtain NIH Prior approval.
 Note that if all of the research is being conducted within the United States but there is a non-US source providing support for the research, then that would be reported under Other Support, as described above.